 In this phase, the data warehouse is extended to address a new set of business requirements.
 The scope can be extended in two ways −

 By loading additional data into the data warehouse.

 By introducing new data marts using the existing information.

-Note:This phase should be performed separately since this phase involves substantial efforts and complexity.
+Note − This phase should be performed separately, since it involves substantial efforts and complexity.

-From the perspective of delivery process the requirement are always changeable.
+From the perspective of delivery process, the requirements are always changeable.
 They are not static.
 The delivery process must support this and allow these changes to be reflected within the system.

 This issue is addressed by designing the data warehouse around the use of data within business processes, as opposed to the data requirements of existing queries.

-The architecture is designed to change and grow to match the business needs, the process operates as a pseudo application development process, where the new requirements are continually fed into the development activities.
-The partial deliverables are produced.
-These partial deliverables are fed back to users and then reworked ensuring that overall system is continually updated to meet the business needs.
+The architecture is designed to change and grow to match the business needs, the process operates as a pseudo-application development process, where the new requirements are continually fed into the development activities and the partial deliverables are produced.
+These partial deliverables are fed back to the users and then reworked ensuring that the overall system is continually updated to meet the business needs.